Which of the following statements is NOT true about fraud? | Study Prep in Pearson+

 1

-Step 1: Understand the concept of fraud.
-Fraud typically involves intentional deception for personal gain, and it can occur in any organization, regardless of size or complexity.
+Understand the concept of fraud in financial accounting: Fraud refers to intentional deception or misrepresentation made by an individual or entity for personal gain or to damage another party.

-Step 2: Learn about the fraud triangle.
-The fraud triangle consists of three elements: opportunity, pressure, and rationalization.
+Review the fraud triangle: The fraud triangle consists of three elements—pressure, opportunity, and rationalization.
 These elements explain the conditions under which fraud is likely to occur.

-Step 3: Recognize the role of internal controls.
-Internal controls are processes and procedures implemented by organizations to help prevent and detect fraud, ensuring the integrity of financial reporting.
+Analyze the statement 'Fraud can occur even if there is no opportunity to commit it': This contradicts the fraud triangle, which emphasizes that opportunity is a necessary condition for fraud to occur.

-Step 4: Analyze the statement 'Fraud can only occur in large organizations with complex systems.'
-This statement is incorrect because fraud can occur in organizations of any size, including small businesses, due to vulnerabilities in their systems or processes.
+Compare the other statements: Ensure that the other statements align with the definition and characteristics of fraud, such as financial loss for organizations and intentional deception for personal gain.

 Watch next